Inflectra/rapise-documentation/docs/Guide/vstest.md

 ## Parallel Execution

+!!! note
+    If you are using SpiraTest you may be interested in [another way](/Guide/spira_dashboard_2/#parallel-execution) of parallel execution.

 Two levels of parallelism are possible.
 They may be used independently and combined together as well.

 ### Run Tests in Parallel